 - Make a calming sensory box

-Whilst it could seem counter-intuitive for an overstimulated child – a sensory box can offer sensations which have a calming affect e.g. soft/textured fabric, kinetic sand, squishies (the latest craze!).
-If a child is frequently on the go, seeking sensory input, then a sensory box may help to ground the child as they get their sensory needs met.
+Whilst it could seem counter-intuitive for an overstimulated child – a sensory box can offer sensations which have a regulating affect e.g. soft/textured fabric, kinetic sand, squishies (the latest craze!).
+If a child is frequently on the go seeking sensory input, then a sensory box may help to ground the child as they get their sensory needs met.
 A formalised Sensory Profile can completed by an Occupational Therapist to help guide what sensory tools may be needed.
 But the child themselves may also be able to let you know through their behaviour (what do they shy away from?
 What are they drawn to?) or just simply ask them what they prefer.

 - Provide alternative play options

-Whilst running in the yard may help many children to unwind, for some children with ASD the playground is challenging and a continuation of stimulation.
-These children may “unwind” better by going to library or playing in a quiet corner of the playground.
-This doesn’t have to be everyday or for every child with ASD (some definitely benefit from running off their energy!
+Whilst running in the playground may help many children to unwind.
+For some children though, the playground can be challenging and a continuation of executive functioning demands and stimulation.
+These children may prefer to “unwind” by going to the library or playing in a quiet corner of the playground.
+This doesn’t have to be everyday – or for every child with Autism – as some definitely benefit from running off their energy!
 If in doubt, ask the child what they like to do at lunch or observe where they go.